Virginie-T/AnimalShelter-AngularJS/README.md

 ###Setup Instructions

-Ex.
 1. Clone GitHub repository to your local machine.
 2. Start the web app by loading index.html in your browser

 ####Copyright (c) 2015 Bojana Skarich & Virginie Trubiano